Tuesday, January 31, 2012

 As a result of all of this new information, everyone's plans change.
 Cassia and Ky make discoveries about each other that both fill in gaps but also lead to new questions.
 Cassia whose sole intent was to find Ky now wants to join the Rising.
 Ky doesn't want this for himself or for Cassia.
 Indie also wants to find the Rising.
 Hunter wants to find the farmers who fled the township to safety.
 The novel ends with Cassia, Indie and Ky traveling downriver to the Rising.

-Matched and Crossed have a number of themes; government control, identity, life ethics, control of information.
+Matched and Crossed both explore several themes; government control, identity, life ethics, and the control of information.
 How much government control should there be?
-In the Society, the government controls every aspect of life, including what and how much food is consumed, the job you do and the person you marry, in order to achieve a long life span.
+In the Society, the government controls every aspect of life, including what and how much food is consumed.
+The government also assigns each person an occupation, and a person to marry.
 This is no choice in love and relationships and social responsibility is coerced.

 The issue of life ethics is a dominant theme in both novels which is not surprising given that they are dystopias.
 The elderly are euthanized at age eighty, political prisoners are murdered covertly, drugs are used to manipulate the general population and there is the deliberate poisoning of rivers to prevent rebellion.
-Not to mention that Cassia and Ky are part of an elaborate experiment that was undertaken without their consent or knowledge.
+In addition to this, Cassia and Ky are part of an elaborate experiment that was undertaken without their consent or knowledge.

 The Society also completely controls the flow of information to its people.
 All historical artifacts are destroyed leading to a black market trade in artifacts.
 In an attempt to obliterate the practice, there are random raids in neighbourhoods to locate and destroy artifacts.
 The general population doesn't know how to write and therefore cannot create or express.
 Any paper produced degrades quickly.
 Thus, no history is created for future generations.

-Crossed wasn't as thrilling as Matched, but it was still a very good book.
-We see Cassia beginning to make decisions about what she wants in life - breaking out of the bubble that the Society creates for all its citizens.
-At times the book is slow mainly when we are reading about Ky and Cassia in their journey through the canyons.
+Crossed wasn't as thrilling as Matched, but it is still a very good book.
+Cassia is beginning to make decisions about what she wants in life - breaking out of the bubble that the Society creates for all its citizens.
+At times the novel's pacing is slow, especially as Ky and Cassia journey through the canyons.
 Overall though, the mystery of the Rising and the actions of the Society in the Outer Provinces as well as the conflict between Ky, Cassia and Xander make for an excellent read.

 Book Details: